 Public Comments

 Community members are encouraged to submit comments and attend the community meetings.
-Comments submitted before June 10 will be compiled and common themes will be addressed at the meeting.
-Project managers will consider changes that align with the project’s goals.
+Comments submitted before July 29 will be compiled and common themes will be addressed at the meeting.
+Comments will be accepted until Aug.
+1. Project managers will consider changes that align with the project’s goals.

 Tucker and Elk Draw (TED) Area